Projectyl/Database-for-Physicists-in-India/README.md

 ## Details of the algorithm

-- Results will be stored in the following structure
+- Files will be stored in the following structure

 ```
 project root